n15g/elin-fairy-pcc/README.md

 **Breaking release** - Portrait filenames have changed and characters with a fairy portrait will need to re-set their portraits.
 This can be done in-game with a mirror, one of which can be found in the slave auction house in Derphy.
-* NEW - 4 new portraits; 2 female, 1 male.
+* NEW - 4 new portraits; 3 female, 1 male.
-* NEW - X new sprites; 2 clothes, 1 glove, 2 hair, 1 head.
+* NEW - 10 new sprites; 3 clothes, 1 glove, 3 hair, 2 head, 1 mantle.
+* NEW - 4 Templates
 * FIX - Fixed placement of wing 5 back sprite.
 * FIX - Fixed sprite issue for glove 1.
 * FIX - Fairy portraits have been re-labelled as special so that human NPCs will no longer randomly adopt fairy portraits.